pshihn/puppet-canvas/README.md

 ```

 ## Implementation
-puppet-canvas creates an instance of a canvas on a puppeteer instance, and exposes the API via a JavaScript Proxy.
+**puppet-canvas** creates a canvas on a puppeteer instance, and exposes the API via a JavaScript Proxy.

 A side effect of this is that all calls, essentially become `async`.
 For normal drawing, one doesn't need to `await` each command unless a value is being returned.

 A *proxied* solution is somewhat better than alternate ones because, firstly, the rendering is exactly what the browser would have rendered (Chrome).
 Secondly, this is mostly future-proof since all methods are just proxied to the actual instance.
 So, any new API added to the Canvas, should automagically work.

-**Implentation Shortcomings**
+#### Implentation Shortcomings

 Though a proxied implementation is simpler, smaller, and more flexible, it can be slower than alternative native implementations.
 For example, manipulating lots of pixels, one pixel at a time, may be slow and not recommended.